How do you treat BIA-ALCL?

 Written by Board Certified Plastic Surgeon Nima Naghshineh, MD, FACS on July 8th, 2020.

 If you have a diagnosis of BIA-ALCL your treatment will be coordinated amongst a team of specialists.
 The team may include a plastic surgeon, medical oncologist, surgical oncologist, hematologist, radiation oncologist, radiologist and pathologist.

 Medical oncologist: coordinates treatment of cancers with medicines such as chemotherapy

-Plastic surgeon: will perform the implant removal, En bloc total capsulectomy, and potential removal of any masses.
+Plastic surgeon: will perform the implant removal, capsulectomy (partial or total), and potential removal of any masses.

 Surgical oncologist: may perform additional lymph node surgery or tissue removal

 Hematologist: a medical doctor specializing in treatment of blood disorders

 Radiation oncologist: should radiation treatment be necessary this is the doctor who will be performing it

 Radiologist: imaging such as an MRI, ultrasound, mammogram, etc. will be performed by this doctor